Proximal indirect comparison

-\begin{proof}[Proof of \Cref{ppn:solution}] We only show the proof of the first index of \Cref{ppn:solution}.
-The singular value decomposition of \(T\) exists by \Cref{asn:regularity}\labelcref{eqn:regularity-1}.
-By definition, the nonemptiness of \(\H\) is equivalently expressed as a linear integral equation in Hilbert spaces \(Th(W,X)=\E\{\widetilde{Y}\mid Z,X,S=1\}\).
-Applying Picard's Theorem (Theorem 15.18 in \cite{kress2014linear}), the equation for \(h\) has a solution due to \Cref{asn:regularity}\labelcref{eqn:regularity-2,eqn:regularity-4}.
+\begin{proof} We only show the proof of the first index of Proposition~\ref{ppn:solution}.
+The singular value decomposition of \(T_{x}\) exists by Assumption~\ref{asn:regularity}\ref{eqn:regularity-1}.
+By definition, the nonemptiness of \(\H\) follows from the existence of a solution to the linear integral equation \((T_{x}h)(z)=\E(\tilde{Y}\mid Z=z,X=x,S=1)\) in the Hilbert space \(L_{2}(Z;P_{1}\vert_{X=x})\) for every \(x\).
+Applying Picard's Theorem (Theorem 15.18 in \citesuppmat{kress2014linear}), the equation for \(h\) has a solution due to Assumption~\ref{asn:regularity}\ref{eqn:regularity-2} and \ref{asn:regularity}\ref{eqn:regularity-4}.
 We will use proof by contradiction to show the second part of the statement.
-Suppose on the contrary that there exist two solutions \(h\neq h^{\prime}\) to the equation in \(\H\), such that \(\E(h-h^{\prime}\mid Z,X,S=1)=0\) holds \(P_{1}(Z,X)\)-almost surely.
-Then by \Cref{asn:completeness}\labelcref{eqn:completeness-1}, we must have \(h=h^{\prime}\) almost surely.
-The proof for the second index can be similarly obtained using the assumptions shown in \Cref{ppn:solution}. \end{proof}
+Suppose the contrary that there exist two solutions \(h\neq h^{\prime}\) to the equation in \(\H\), such that \(\E(h-h^{\prime}\mid Z,X=x,S=1)=0\) holds \(P_{1}(Z\mid X=x)\)-almost surely.
+Then by Assumption\ref{asn:completeness}\ref{eqn:completeness-1}, we must have \(h=h^{\prime}\) almost surely.
+The proof for the second index can be similarly obtained using the assumptions shown in Proposition~\ref{ppn:solution}. \end{proof}